Sponsor A Resident

 Boyson

 Shannon and Boyson are a deeply bonded Khaki Campbell duck pair.
-We received a call about a 3 day old duckling who wasn’t able to stand up on his own.
+We received a call about a 3-day-old duckling who wasn’t able to stand up on his own.
 We took that duckling in, as well as Boyson who was suffering from a significant limp.
-We successfully treated Boyson for a slipped tendon but the duckling who couldn’t stand sadly passed away within 30 minutes of coming to the farm.
+We successfully treated Boyson for a slipped tendon, but the duckling who couldn’t stand sadly passed away within 30 minutes of coming to the farm.
 Boyson was then sadly alone for about a week.
-We offered him comfort within constant human snuggles, toy rubber duckies and stuffed animals.
+We offered him comfort with constant human snuggles, toy rubber duckies, and stuffed animals.
 We were called about another duckling a week later!
-Once home, they immediately bonded and it was delightful watching and discovering that they were in fact a male and female pair.
+Once home, they immediately bonded, and it was delightful watching and discovering that they were in fact a male and female pair.
 They are never more than a few inches from one another!

 Maine Coon Cat